funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 **Default value:** :code:`file_filter: null`

-If you only want to test all :code:`blogspot` URI or domains from your list?
-This argument allows you to do that!
+If you only want to test all :code:`blogspot` URI or domains from your list, this argument allows you to do that!

 .. code-block:: console